x-tabdeveloping/polymorphism-martin.github.io/polymorphism/index.md

     //do stuff
 }
 ```
 Now that's a lot better.
 But still, how would you approach getting out the value from the wrapper here?
-There are to possible solutions.
+There are two possible solutions.
 The first one is pretty old and not really efficient, but we'll have a look at it just for good measure :
 ```scala
 fun foo(x : T) {
     if x is Str then